Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 Pros

-• Monitors performance metrics and uptime
+• Monitors performance metrics, such as CPU, memory, and uptime for Docker containers

 Cons